metalbear-co/mirrord-vscode/changelog.d/+prefix-env.added.md

-Allow setting env for the agent by prefixing 'MIRRORD_VSC_' in launch.json for mirrord ext
+Allow setting env for `mirrord ext` by prefixing 'MIRRORD_VSC_' in launch.json.